andrewferrier/mfp-cli-ext/README.md

 Line Interface](https://developer.ibm.com/mobilefirstplatform/install/#clui).
 Not official - there is no support or guarantee of anything.

+**DEPRECATED** - `mfp-cli-ext` should be considered deprecated, I will not be doing any further development work on it.
+Instead I suggest Karl Bishop's [mfpx project](https://github.com/kfbishop/mfpx).
+Over time, I will be looking to move all functionality currently in `mfp-cli-ext` to `mfpx`.

 # General Philosophy

 `mfp-cli-ext` builds on top of and enhances the standard mfp tool provided by